mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 Go back to the notebook

-Next comment out ploting cell
+Next comment out plotting cell

 open a new Jupyter terminal (file->new->terminal) and run